This indicator tracks population changes for NWT bird species covered by the surveys noted below.

 "Increasing raptor populations point to the success of direct intervention."

-Not all migratory species are declining, but many species are and there is growing concern that that is indicative of some widespread changes in our ecosystems.
+Not all migratory species are declining, but many species are, and there is growing concern that may be indicative of widespread changes in our ecosystems.
 For example, there is evidence that most shorebirds nesting in the Arctic are declining3, some shorebirds in the taiga/boreal forest are also declining4, and many boreal bird species that specialize in aerial feeding on insects are also declining5,6.
 Further studies are needed to determine the main reasons for these losses in population numbers.